Windshield Repair and Replacement

 If you need a windshield replacement, a glass expert will carefully remove the existing windshield, avoiding any damage to the paint or bonding surface.
 Next, a new windshield that meets the original equipment manufacturer (OEM) standards will be installed using adhesives that have been approved by the Auto Glass Safety Council (AGSC).
 After the new windshield has been safely secured, the adhesive will take about an hour to cure before it is safe to drive.

 For even more protection, customers enjoy our standard G12® Windshield Road Hazard Guarantee.
 If your new windshield is damaged within 12 months of installation, we will repair any chips or cracks or install a new windshield for free.
-Call Glass Doctor of Helena to learn more about our windshield repair services.
+Call Glass Doctor of Helena, MT to learn more about our windshield repair services.